-At Phillips Lytle, we’ve developed deep construction litigation expertise by representing numerous owners, architects, general contractors, subcontractors and material suppliers in all phases of dispute resolution.
+At Phillips Lytle, we’ve developed deep construction litigation expertise by representing numerous owners, architects, general contractors, subcontractors and material suppliers in all phases of construction dispute resolution.
 Our experience includes negotiation, mediation, arbitration and litigation on a broad range of construction-related issues.

 Phillips Lytle’s attorneys handle construction-related matters involving: